cookie-status/cookie-status-dev/content/safari/_index.md

 {{% /notice %}}

-First-party cookies set with the `Set-Cookie` HTTP response header are not impacted by ITP, and have no restrictions placed on their expiration.
+First-party cookies set with the `Set-Cookie` HTTP response header are not impacted by ITP, and have no restrictions placed on their expiration, unless they meet the criterion for [CNAME cloaking (see below)](#cname-cloaking]..

 ## Other third-party storage